Creating a Productive Culture

 How do you change the cultural challenges that took you years to create?

 Many acquisition experts know the fastest way to change a culture is to cut it off at the head and put in place leaders who exhibit desired behaviors and results.
 Therefore you’ll often see a full senior management team replaced after a significant merger or acquisition.
 Although I’m not a big fan of this approach, it can work.
 I participated in identifying employees who were part of a layoff at one of my former organizations.
 We created a process where we identified the lower producers, negative naysayers, non-team players, whiners, and disengaged employees and marched them kindly out the door.
 Wow, what a difference it made in our overall culture from that day forward.
 I hate to say it, but sometimes a sound reduction in force is just what a business need.
 The reality is that we should have solved the employee problems long before a reduction was necessary.
-Cultures can be changed little by little, taking using the steps outlined in this article.
+Work cultures can be changed little by little, taking using the steps outlined in this article.

 Step 1: Know who you are and who you want to be.
 Until you have a clear picture of what your culture is now, and what you want it to be, you are kidding yourself in any efforts to make needed change.

 Step 2: Identify cultural challenges and obstacles.
 What or who is preventing your culture from moving forward.
 Employee opinion surveys, task force reviews, interviews, and analysis can help uncover the needed facts to move forward.

 Step 3: Creating your clear vision and communicate it.
 Clearly define with leaders and employees where you are now and where you want to be.
 Obtain their involvement in how you will get there.
 Communicate a clear business case for the needed changes and dedicate the needed resources to bring about the change.
 See things from the employee’s perspective and communicate in a way that helps them see the value to them for your desired cultural changes.